Trees and vegetation on council property

 Applying for approval to remove vegetation

-To remove protected vegetation you must submit IDAS Form 1 and IDAS Form 6, including a plan showing the location of the vegetation, to Council.
-These forms are available on the Queensland Government website.
+To remove protected vegetation you must submit the completed Clearing of Protected Vegetation application form, including a plan showing the location of the vegetation, to Council.

-Submit forms to the development counter at level 2, 9 Pelican Street, Tewantin.
+Submit the completed form and any supporting material to the development counter at level 2, 9 Pelican Street, Tewantin.
 Forms can also be emailed to Noosa Council or post to:

 PO Box 141

 TEWANTIN QLD 4565

 Note: As of July 1st 2017 Council charges an assessment fee of $35 per tree for up to 8 trees.
 Fees for 9 or more trees per application can be advised at the time of application.
 Council will issue a payment link to the applicant following an assessment.
 Upon payment of the applicable fee, a permit will be issued.

 You do not need approval if vegetation removal is exempt clearing [210KB].